hieutrandn9889/cypress_cucumber_typescript/README.md

 # fix conflicts with steping

 1. Get code from UAT
-2. Create a new branch frome UAT branch
+2. Create a new branch from UAT branch
+3. Merge code from hieu_tran_uat to new branch
-3. Fix code conflicts
+4. Fix code conflicts
-4. Merge this branch to UAT branch
+5. Merge this new branch to UAT branch